Gman-HLA-sbox-modder/HoloSweeper/README.md

+# HoloSweeper
-# Minesweeper
+Minesweeper for Microsoft HoloLens!
-Simple UWP Minesweeper

-Edited for better use on HoloLens.